 Guidance for Construction Supplemental Inspection Reports

-One of the objectives of Inspection Procedures (IP) 90001 and 90002 is to provide an assessment of the licensee’s analysis and corrective actions associated with the issue(s) that prompted the inspection.
-The guidance contained in Inspection Manual Chapter (IMC) 0613 applies equally to the baseline and portions of the power reactor construction inspection program; however, given the nature of inspections, the type of documentation for inspections will be different than for baseline inspections.
-A construction supplemental inspection report will document the NRC’s independent assessment of each inspection requirement and pertinent qualitative observations of the licensee’s efforts to identify and address the root cause of the issue prompting the inspection.
-A separate inspection report will usually be generated for each inspection.
+One of the objectives of Inspection Procedures (IP) 90001 and 90002 is to provide an assessment of the licensee’s analysis and corrective actions associated with the issue(s) that prompted the supplemental inspection.
+The guidance contained in Inspection Manual Chapter (IMC) 0613 applies equally to the baseline and supplemental portions of the power reactor construction inspection program; however, given the nature of supplemental inspections, the type of documentation for supplemental inspections will be different than for baseline inspections.
+A construction supplemental inspection report will document the NRC’s independent assessment of each inspection requirement and pertinent qualitative observations of the licensee’s efforts to identify and address the root cause of the issue prompting the supplemental inspection.
+A separate inspection report will usually be generated for each supplemental inspection.
 All violations and findings must conform to the format guidance provided in IMC 0613.
 The independent review of the extent of condition and extent of cause called for in IP 90002 should be documented in addition to the other inspection requirements contained in IP 90002.
 Specific documentation requirements and report format for inspections conducted in accordance with IP 90003 will be provided by the team leader.

-Listed below are some general principles that apply to documenting the results of the inspections performed in accordance with IP 90001/90002.
+Listed below are some general principles that apply to documenting the results of the supplemental inspections performed in accordance with IP 90001/90002.
 These principles supplement the guidance contained elsewhere in IMC 0613.

-1. The cover letter of the Construction Supplemental Inspection report should conform to the guidance given for baseline inspection reports, but it should also contain a brief description of the inspection staff’s overall conclusion regarding the of the licensee’s evaluation and corrective actions associated with the issue(s) that prompted the inspection.
+1. The cover letter of the Construction Supplemental Inspection report should conform to the guidance given for baseline inspection reports, but it should also contain a brief description of the inspection staff’s overall conclusion regarding the adequacy of the licensee’s evaluation and corrective actions associated with the issue(s) that prompted the inspection.

 2. A summary of issues for the Construction Supplemental Inspection report should contain the inspection staff’s overall assessment of the issue(s).
 The summary will include any specific findings associated with the licensee’s evaluation and findings that emerged during the inspection.